NSAIDs (Nonsteroidal Anti-Inflammatory Drugs) and Arthritis

 Who Is More Likely to Develop Stomach Ulcers and Bleeding While Taking NSAIDs?

 Anyone can develop a stomach ulcer while taking NSAIDs.
-However, several of the following factors may place a person at higher risk:
+But having several of the following factors may raise your risk:

 - History of stomach ulcers

 - Multiple medical problems

 - Use of anti-inflammatory steroids, such as prednisone

 Kidney failure (when taken for longer period of time and/or higher doses)

 How Can NSAID Side Effects Be Minimized?